SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Semantic/assignments.rst

    // Automatic connection between two UART interfaces. uartCtrl.io.uart <> io.uart

-It also support Bundle assignment, Bundle multiple signals together use ``()`` to assign and assign to
+It also supports Bundle assignment.
+Bundle multiple signals together using ``()`` to assign and assign to

 .. code-block:: scala